Santiago de Compostela: a few facts

 - Santiago de Compostela remains the third holiest place in Christendom and the number of holy pilgrims continues to increase annually.

 - The final night of festival celebrations during the St.James fiesta, culminates in a massive concert on the "Obradoiro" square attended by Spain's royal family.

 - Santiago de Compostela is at present Galicia's regional capital.
 It is also the regions broadcasting and legislatory center and has one of the regions two internatioinal airports.
 The other airport is in A Coruna and is soon to commence flights from Heathrow to Coruna via Iberia airlines.

 - Santiago de Compostela has a population of approx. 89,000 and is 250 metres above sea level.
 It is 630 km from Madrid.

 - Santiago de Compostela is a UNESCO World Heritage Site (since 1993).

-- The is perhaps the only questionable element if you are considering holidaying in this region.
+- The weather in Galicia is perhaps the only questionable element if you are considering holidaying in this region.
 Whilst the coastal towns and cities do enjoy plenty of sun, Santiago de Compostela has the ominous reputation of averaging over 300 rainy days per year, so it is always a good idea to take an umbrella.